-CAR T-cell therapy, like all forms of cancer immunotherapy, seeks to sharpen and strengthen the immune system.
-Patients received modified versions of their own immune system T cells, programmed to target and destroy cancer cells.
+CAR T-cell therapy, like all forms of cancer immunotherapy, seeks to sharpen and strengthen the immune system’s inherent cancer-fighting powers.
+It involves treating patients with modified versions of their own immune system T cells – white blood cells that help protect the body from disease.

-CAR T-cell therapy has been restricted for now to small clinical trials, largely in patients with advanced blood cancers.
-However, these treatments showed remarkable responses in treated patients—both children and adults—for whom all other treatments had stopped working.
+CAR T-cell therapy has been restricted to small clinical trials, largely in patients with advanced blood cancers.
+These treatments showed remarkable responses in treated patients—both children and adults—for whom all other treatments had stopped working.

 In 2017, two CAR T-cell therapies were approved by the Food and Drug Administration (FDA), one for the treatment of children with acute lymphoblastic leukemia and the other for adults with advanced lymphomas.